 - In-market & custom intent which aims at reaching audiences who are actively researching or planning in order to reach a purchase decision.

 - Remarketing by reaching audiences who interacted with your business previously.

 Social media is a great way to market your furniture brand.
 It helps you to reach, engage and convert potential customers interested in your products.

 Of course, Facebook offers the option to run paid ads as well.
-With Facebook Ads, you can campaigns to drive online sales for eCommerce businesses or generate awareness to increase foot traffic for retailers.
+With Facebook Ads, you can create ad campaigns to drive online sales for eCommerce businesses or generate awareness to increase foot traffic for retailers.